General guidelines

 Submission of proof of official, authorised, ethical approval is mandatory for the following:

-Proof of ethical approval should be provided in the form of a copy of a formal, dated and signed approval letter from your local ethics committee.
+Proof of ethical approval should be provided as a copy of a formal, dated, and signed approval letter from your local ethics committee.
 The study methodology needs to be evaluated and approved by the local ethics committee; letters stating that an ethical review is not legally necessary based on national laws will not be accepted as proof of ethical approval.
-If the approval is not in English, the Scientific Committee may request a translation.
+The authors are responsible for providing evidence that the research protocol receiving ethical approval includes the methodologies used in the research study submitted.
+If the ethical approval and the supportive documentation are not in English, a translation should also be submitted.
+Additional information might be requested by the Scientific Committee before the abstract is considered for review.
+Please submit any relevant documentation to abstracts@evecc.org.

 Examples of areas where ethical issues could arise include but are not limited to:

 If you are planning a research study, please consider that, more likely than not, proof of ethical review will be required.
-Going through the process of ethical scrutiny provides assurance to the participants and to the publishers of research that ethical issues have been carefully assessed and that design and conduct of the research meets agreed standards.
+Going through the process of ethical scrutiny provides assurance to the participants and to the publishers of research that ethical issues have been carefully assessed and that the design and conduct of the research meet agreed standards.
 Ethical review can only be effectively carried out prior to the research being conducted.
-For client-owned animals, ethical approval does not substitute owners’ consent, which is required for procedures, treatments, and use of patient samples or data.
+Ethical approval does not substitute owners’ consent for client-owned animals, which is required for procedures, treatments, and use of patient samples or data.

 EVECC reserves the right to reject any abstracts not meeting the above criteria, where the Scientific Committee deems an ethical review essential but adequate proof of ethical review is not provided, or where justification for exemption is considered inadequate.